 Project components are the discrete building blocks of a project.
-Some components, including activities, scripts, and transformations, can be added to operations that are executed as a sequence of steps.
+Some components, including activities, transformations, and scripts, can be added to operations and executed as a sequence of steps.
 Other components can be used in support of those operations, such as variables, schedules, file schemas, notifications, and plugins.
 Operations themselves are also project components.

 Some project components may depend on other components to function properly.
 Two distinct phrases are used to discuss dependencies: dependent on and dependency of.
 In the following examples, Component A is dependent on Component B. Component B is a dependency of Component A:

 - Dependent on: If a component is dependent on another component, it needs that component in order to function properly.
 A component that is dependent on another component cannot stand alone without that component.
 When Component A needs Component B in order to execute successfully, Component A is dependent on Component B. Another way to say this is that Component A depends on Component B.